marigold-dev/deku/README.md

 1. Using `<your username>/<branchname>` format for the branches
 2. Opening follow up posts on the issue tracker for non-critical issues observed during reviews of critical PRs.
+3. Specify the problem description along the with proposed solution in the PR description.
+Refer merged PRs to get an idea of what is considered a good PR description.

 ### Conventions